Print this topic

 How the test is done

-The test can now be done one of three ways.
+The test can now be done 1 of 3 ways.

 Vaginal swab

 A vaginal swab is taken in a similar way to swabs taken for sexually transmitted infections (STIs).
-The vaginal swab is similar to a cotton bud, which needs to be inserted into your vagina and rotated a few times before going into a tube and being sent to the lab.
+The vaginal swab is similar to a cotton bud.
+It needs to be inserted into your vagina and rotated a few times before going into a tube and being sent to the lab.
 Many women find the swab test much easier than a cervical sample test.

 See Doing a vaginal swab for videos with details of how to do the self-test in English, Te reo Māori and New Zealand Sign Language.
 Videos are also available for Pacific and Rainbow communities.